-The AppState-ALERT voice/text/email notification system includes alerts for the university’s Hickory campus.
-Students and employees already registered to receive AppState-ALERTS are automatically enrolled in Hickory campus messages; they may opt out through the Self-Service section of their AppalNet account.
+The AppState-ALERT voice/text/email notification system includes alerts for the university’s Boone and Hickory campuses.
+Students and employees are encouraged to register for voice and text alerts for Boone and/or Hickory.
+Opt in for voice and text alerts for either or both campus locations through the Self-Service section of your AppalNET account.

-Campus siren tests are normally conducted on the first Wednesday of each month.
-Scheduled dates for App State’s upcoming tests are Feb.
-7 and March 6, 2024.
+Boone campus siren tests are normally conducted on the first Wednesday of the month.

 What do you think?